About Stambaugh Auditorium

 Stambaugh Auditorium is a fine example of Greco-Roman architecture and is on the National Register of Historic Places.
 Renovations are faithful to the original architectural style.
 Over the years many well known performers have appeared here.
 Stambaugh was the original home of the Youngstown Symphony.
 In the spirit of Mr. Stambaugh's wishes for serving the community, the Monday Musical Club has been at home here since the hall's opening.
 The Stambaugh Youth Concert Band and Stambaugh Chorus are sponsored by the hall and Opera Western Reserve has offices at Stambaugh.

 The Henry H. Stambaugh Auditorium Association is governed by a board of seven trustees.
-President Terrence Cloonan , Vice President Jeanne Simeone, with Barbara H. Tickham secretary, and David Konik treasurer.
-Trustee members include Terrence Cloonan, David J. Konik, Jeanne Simeone, Barbara Tickham, John Yerian III, Mark Gasser, and David J. Sabine.
-The Trustees are assisted by an advisory board which includes: Margaret Adams, Esq., Susan Berny, Suzyn Schwebel Epstein, Ron Gould, Dave Kucharski, Michele Simonelli, Esq., Neil Schor, Esq., Mark Thompson and Reinette Uys.
+President Terrence Cloonan Esq. , Vice President Jeanne Simeone, with Barbara H. Tinkham secretary, and David Konik CPA treasurer.
+Trustee members include Terrence Cloonan Esq, David J. Konik CPA, Jeanne Simeone, Barbara Tickham, John Yerian III, Mark Gasser, and David J. Sabine Esq.
+The Trustees are assisted by an advisory board which includes: Margaret Adams, Esq., Susan Berny, Suzyn Schwebel Epstein, Ron Gould, Dave Kucharski, Michele Simonelli, Esq., Neil Schor, Esq., and Mark Thompson.

-Management and Operations staff include: General Manager - Matt Pagac, Director of Operations - Carissa O'Connor, Director of Marketing and Public Relations - Chris Lewis, Director of Design and Digital Media - Tonya Gabriel, Box Office Manager - Bernadette Lim, Director of Development Relations and Capitol Projects - Bill Conti, Facilities Maintenance Manager - Dave Seifert, and Bookkeeper - Kim Slattery.
+Management and Operations staff include: General Manager - Matt Pagac, Director of Operations - Carissa O'Connor, Director of Guest and Client Services - Laura Davanzo, Director of Design and Digital Media - Tonya Gabriel, Box Office Manager - Bernadette Lim, Director of Development Relations and Capitol Projects - Bill Conti, Facilities Maintenance Manager - Dave Seifert, and Bookkeeper - Kim Slattery.
 In addition, office, box office, food and beverage, IT, stage and production, security, and other support staff play an important roll in the operation of the facility.

 Stambaugh sells tickets for its shows via telephone 330-259-0555, Toll Free: 866-516-2269 (866-516-2BOX) and online Ticket Sales.
 For all other inquiries email to firstname.lastname@example.org or telephone 330-747-5175.